GeorgyGol/Cipherpad/README.md

 # Cipherpad
-Simple editor for cipher-desipher any text file or test parts in AES-DES-DESede-Blowfish cipher Just download cipherpad.jar and run it in Java.
+Simple editor for cipher-desipher any text file or text parts in AES-DES-DESede-Blowfish cipher Just download cipherpad.jar and run it in Java.
 In Windows simply double click on this file, or use command java -jar cipherpad.jar